All data is current as of 2013, unless otherwise noted.

 Oklahoma has a 5-person Board of Directors appointed by the governor with advice and consent of the Senate.
 The board oversees the executive branch Oklahoma Indigent Defense System (OIDS).
 OIDS is responsible for providing trial-level, appellate, and post-conviction criminal defense representation to the indigent accused in 75 of the state’s 77 counties.

-Both Tulsa County (Tulsa) and Oklahoma County (Oklahoma City) operate right to counsel systems outside of the OIDS state system.
+Both Tulsa County (Tulsa) and Oklahoma County (Oklahoma City) operate right to counsel systems outside of the OIDS state system, through the Tulsa County Public Defenders and the Oklahoma County Public Defender respectively.

 How the right to counsel is funded